Updated May 4, 2023

-|Full form||TCP stands for Transmission Control Protocol.||UDP stands for User Datagram Protocol.|
+|Full Form||TCP stands for Transmission Control Protocol.||UDP stands for User Datagram Protocol.|

 |Protocol||TCP is connection-oriented.||UDP is connectionless.|

-|Packet format||Packets in TCP is called a segment.||Packets in UDP called user datagrams.|
+|Packet Format||Packets in TCP are called a segment.||Packets in UDP are called user datagrams.|

-|Header size||TCP header is 8 bytes.||UDP header is 20 to 60 bytes.|
+|Header Size||TCP header is 8 bytes.||UDP header is 20 to 60 bytes.|

-|Acknowledgment||As TCP is a connection-oriented service, it sends an acknowledgement when all the data is delivered.||UDP does not send an acknowledgement when data delivery is done because it is a connectionless service.|
+|Acknowledgment||TCP is a connection-oriented service that sends an acknowledgment when all the data is delivered.||UDP does not send an acknowledgment when data delivery is done because it is a connectionless service.|

-|Error control mechanism||TCP support error control mechanism.||There is no error control mechanism in UDP except for checksum.|
+|Error Control Mechanism||TCP supports an error control mechanism.||There is no error control mechanism in UDP except for checksum.|

-|The process to process communication||It provides a process to process communication using port numbers.||It provides the process to process communication using the combination of port numbers and IP addresses.|
+|The Process to Process Communication||It provides a process to process communication using port numbers.||It provides the Process to process communication using port numbers and IP addresses.|

-|Transmission speed||The transmission speed of the packet is low.||The transmission speed of the packet is high.|
+|Transmission Speed||The transmission speed of the packet is low.||The transmission speed of the packet is high.|

-|Services||The process to process communication, stream delivery service, reliable service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgement number, system number, sequence number, and byte number.||The process to process communication, Encapsulation, decapsulation, multiplexing, and demultiplexing.|
+|Services||The Process to process communication, stream delivery service, reliable service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgment number, system number, sequence number, and byte number.||The Process to process communication, Encapsulation, decapsulation, multiplexing, and demultiplexing.|

-|Reliability||More reliable||Moderately reliable as compared to TCP|
+|Reliability||More reliable.||Moderately reliable as compared to TCP.|

-|Window mechanism||In TCP, the window mechanism Is there.||In UDP, there is no window mechanism.|
+|Window Mechanism||In TCP, the window mechanism Is there.||In UDP, there is no window mechanism.|